Funny SEO Stories and Nightmare Clients - Updated 2023

-A Reddit user posted: “I used to be a freelance front-end dev and a search engine optimisation guru back in 2000’s”.
+A Reddit user posted in 2021: “I used to be a freelance front-end dev and a search engine optimisation guru back in 2000’s”.

 Back then getting on the front page of Google was pretty simple.
 Link exchanging was popular but risky.
 I never did that but I did have a single website that had serious page rank clout due to it being linked as a trusted source, directly from one of the top and most trusted websites in the World.

 I would use this website for the best clients to get their pagerank and search engine position leapfrogging other, older and more trusted websites.

 One day I was approached by someone I’ll call Bob.
 Now Bob sold travel packages.
 He needed to revamp his basic, existing website, with a complex website built with pretty tricky backend coding.
 I could do the front end but I had to hire a backend dev to build the functionality.

 Bob had a major launch in a months time and it had to he ready.
 I usually ask for 25% deposit up front but Bob said no, he was stung by the last dev and wasn’t going to lose anymore money.

 Now from the moment I met Bob my gut was telling me this was going to end badly.
 The problem was I needed the money and it was worth quite a lot of money for me and the dev.
 I skipped the deposit on the promise he paid in full before it went on his server.
 Bob agreed.

 For an entire month we worked day and sometimes all night to get this done in his timeframe.
 With a day to spare we had done it and I’d never been so proud of what we had achieved.
 I was honestly excited to show Bob.